Artyom-Master/file-reader-qt/README.md

 - **std threads synchronization primitives (shared_mutex, condition_variable, atomic)** for asynchronous controling workers from *Controller* (pause, resume, cancel),
 - **QTimer** that constantly in time takes read words from *FileReaderWorker* and send them to *WordsCounterWorker*,
 - **QThreads** for executing heavy operations with files and words counting in separated threads,
-- **QRegularExpression** for spliting read substrings on words consisting only a-z ans A-Z symbols,
+- **QRegularExpression** for spliting read substrings on words consisting of Unicode letters,
 - **Q_PROPERTIES** in *Controller* and *WordsCounterModel* to smoothly update QML Items properties,
 - **signals and slots** for appropriate communication between *Controller* comands and *workers*,
 - **QML Layouts** for *adaptive UI*,